Effigy proposal guidelines

 Project Plan/Schedule:

-Try including a Gantt Chart or a Spring calendar – the more detail the better!
+Try including a project calendar – the more detail the better!

 Include any considerations for: